simaomenesesjoao/QuantumPong/README.md

 # Installation
 This is a preliminary version of the game and requires OpenCL GPU acceleration to run.
 For now, it can only run on Linux with X11 (no Wayland support yet).

+# Technical details
+This game is simulated on a discretized version of the Schrodinger equation in 2D space.
+The equation is solved by computing the time evolution operator with a Chebyshev decomposition.

 # Wish list
 Support for more platforms
 OpenCL/OpenGL integration